This is our Story of our Road to Reliance…

 I remembered my son telling me over the Christmas Holiday in 2020 that he thought something good was going to happen for me this year.
 I laughed it off.
 And now, with his passing so suddenly, I couldn’t even imagine ANYTHING good coming from this year.

 Then I remembered teaching my 4 children when they were growing up that when things go wrong how you need to think about what you learned from it and do something different to change the outcome.
 AHA!

 The Answer Became Clear

 I thought about how my pantry was bare every time we came back home.
 And about all that spoiled food.
-I thought about how we were so panicked because we had no power or running water and I thought about the gardens that diminished and how I should have harvested sooner and preserved better.
+I thought about how we were so panicked because we had no power or running water and I thought about the gardens that diminished and how I should have harvested sooner and preserved them better.